Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/model_A/ReadMe.md

 # **Functions**

-For the files where functions are used, the basic structure is same as in subroutines.
+For the files where functions are used, the basic structure is the same as in subroutines.

-The thermal fluctuations are introudced by invoking the function `Introduce_fluctuation`
+The thermal fluctuations are introduced by invoking the function `Introduce_fluctuation`

 ```Fortran
       phi =  Introduce_fluctuation( initial_phi, noise )